-Most of us can do a weekend getaway in just a carry-on with no problem.
+Most of us can do a weekend getaway in an overnight bag with no problem.
 But what about a week-long trip?
-Or traveling to a colder destination?
-Traveling with just a carry-on bag is definitely possible for many different kinds of trips--I've done it several times.
-Most recently, I traveled to Puerto Rico for six days with just a carry-on and my beach bag as the personal item.
-Getting this dramatic hat into an already full carry-on was the crowning achievement of packing for a couple of them.
+I've traveled to several tropical destinations with just a carry-on and my beach bag as the personal item.
+Getting this dramatic hat into an already full spinner was the crowning achievement of packing for a couple of them.
 How about packing a carry on for a cold destination, though?
 Been there and done that, too.

 Today, I'm breaking down why and how to travel carry-on only, as well as dropping some major gems that will have you breezing through the airport on your next trip.
 And every other trip until further notice.
 Can you travel with just a carry-on bag?
 Yes, you can!
 Start scrolling, sis.

-Carry-on travel saves me time at the airport and money on checked baggage fees.
-Honestly, I still try to avoid checking a bag even when the cost is included or otherwise covered (like with business travel or through loyalty rewards) because I don't like the hassle.
+Packing everything into hand luggage saves me time at the airport and money on checked baggage fees.
+Honestly, I still try to avoid checking a bag even when the cost is included or otherwise covered (like with business travel or through loyalty rewards) because I simply don't like the hassle.
 My time is valuable to me and waiting around at the baggage claim carousel or in line at luggage drop is not how I want to spend it, when I can avoid that.

-There are a few tools I've picked up that make it easier to avoid checking a bag and still get all my essential travel items to my destination.
+These are a few tools I've picked up that make it easier to avoid checking a bag and still get all my essential travel items to my destination.

 - Carry-On Bag - Of course, you need a carry-on bag.
 I have two that I rotate between depending on the airline and length of the trip.
 This hard-sided spinner holds a lot but is smaller and, therefore, size-compliant with most airlines.
 This soft-sided spinner is slightly larger and I've taken it on many trips but is just a smidge outside carry-on size for airlines like United and American.
 I've only had to gate check it once, though. 🙂

 - Personal Item - The phrase "carry-on only" is slightly inaccurate because I almost always take a personal item, as well.
 Any backpack, purse, or tote that fits under the airplane seat, has compartments to keep things easily in-reach, and zips completely closed (very important) makes for a good personal item.
 This backpack is my current go-to personal item and can be packed (empty) inside your carry-on in case you want to bring back souvenirs.
 It is size-compliant with a variety of airlines--even Spirit!
-I also like this tote.
-It is my personal item OG.
+I also like a good personalized tote.

 - Compression cubes force the air out of clothing items packed inside them with a dual zipper system and drastically reduce the amount of space needed in your carry-on bag.
-I first used these compression cubes for a week-long trip to Oahu at the beginning of this year and they were critical to fitting a ton of island outfits in just a carry-on and personal item.
+I first used my compression packing cubes for a week-long trip to Oahu and they were critical to fitting a ton of island outfits in just a carry-on and personal item.
 I highly recommend them if you tend to overpack or just enjoy serving lots of looks when you travel.

 - Card Case - A card case for your cards and cash holds the essentials and takes up less space than the full wallet you likely use on a regular basis.
-This one is just $10 and comes in any color you could want.
+The one I use is just $10 and comes in any color you could want.

 Packing can be a particularly stressful part of travel if you don't have a plan of attack.
 Take the pressure off yourself by starting in advance rather than at the last minute.
 Here is the process I typically follow to plan, pick, and pack a bunch of fly outfits in a small carry-on bag.